Muhammad-Haseeb-Shahid/Muhammad-Haseeb-Shahid/README.md

 <h3>🎮 Metal Slug Game</h3>

-> A terminal-based recreation of the classic Metal Slug arcade game, built in C++ using Object Oriented Programming — classes, inheritance, and polymorphism.
+> A terminal-based recreation of the classic Metal Slug arcade game, built in C++ using Object Oriented Programming; classes, inheritance, and polymorphism.

 <br/>